Category: "Cornish Rex"

 The coat of a Cornish Rex is extremely fine and is the softest fur of any cat breed.
 However, their light coat means that they are best suited for indoor living in warm and dry conditions.
-Consequently, these cats tend to hang around light bulbs, the tops of computer monitors, and other warm places.
-Some Cornish Rexes also have a mild cheesy smell peculiar to the breed; this odour comes from scent glands in the paws.
+Consequently, these cats tend to hang around the warmest places they can find in the house (you know ... the tops of computer monitors, under strong lamps and on top of radiators..that kind of thing).
+Some Cornish Rexes also have a mild cheesy smell peculiar to the breed; this odour comes from scent glands in the paws (cheese on toast anyone

 Often the breed referred to as the Greyhound of the cats, because of the sleek appearance and the galloping run characteristic of the breed.
 Some Cornish rexes like to play fetch, race other pets, or do acrobatic jumps.
 The Cornish Rex is an adventurous cat and is very intelligent.
 It can readily adapt to new situations and will explore wherever it can go, jumping into refrigerators, examining washing machines, etc. Some humans consider its antics to be deliberately mischievous.
 The Rex is extremely curious, seeks out the company of people and is friendly towards other companion animals.
 It is a suitable pet for timid children.